 3. (40 points) Now we will simulate a large number of games.

 Write a program that asks the user for the number of games to be played.
 Then play one set of games for the contestant always changing the door and another set for the contestant never changing the door.
 Print the resulting (decimal) fraction of times that the contestant wins, and the number of games won.

-Input.
-The number of games to be played.
+For input, your program asks the user for the number of games to be played.
 This must be a positive integer.
 Remember to handle invalid inputs gracefully, by printing an error message and exiting the program.

-Here is what a correct input should look like: (the red text is what you type):
+Here is what a correct input should look like (the red text is what you type):

-Number of games to play: 100000
+''' Number of games to play: 100000